 What else will you add?

-PS for more backyard fun add a little creepy-crawly science.
+PS for more backyard fun that adds a little creepy-crawly science.
 100 Backyard Activities is full of awesome activities perfect for learning about those little critters that share our backyard space.